strodriguez0128-cyber/CL4R1T4S/guides/wsl-react-npm.md

 This guide documents a reproducible workflow for diagnosing and fixing `npm test` failures in a Create React App (CRA) project when running on Ubuntu 22.04 inside WSL2.
 The scenario mirrors an environment where the project lives on the Windows-mounted filesystem (`/mnt/c/...`), `npm install` previously failed with `EACCES`, and subsequent test runs report `sh: 1: react-scripts: not found`.

+## Prerequisites

+Before you begin, ensure the following:

+* **WSL version** – `wsl.exe --status` should report WSL2.
+If you are on WSL1, upgrade first; the instructions below assume a Linux kernel with systemd-style permissions.
+* **Node.js + npm** – `node -v` and `npm -v` should return versions that match your project's `engines` field (if defined).
+If the commands are missing, install Node.js through the official NodeSource repository or nvm before continuing.
+* **Optional: Docker** – Only required if you intend to use the container-based workaround in [§5](#5-alternative-use-a-node-docker-container).

 ## 1. Understand the Failure

 When `npm test` prints `sh: 1: react-scripts: not found`, the `react-scripts` binary is missing from `node_modules/.bin`.
 In CRA projects, this almost always indicates that the dependency install step did not complete.
 In our case the root cause is an `EACCES` error that prevented `npm install` from writing to `node_modules` and npm's cache on the Windows-mounted drive.